Spenser: For Hire: Spenser

 Spenser (Robert Urich) is the only name used for this character throughout the show.
 When introducing himself, he often says "Spenser with an 'S', like the poet."
 In "The Choice", it is revealed that Spenser fared poorly in a professional fight 12 years ago, but he still boxes and exercises at Henry Cimoli's Gym.
-He is well-read, often quoting poetry in everyday conversation, and is an excellent cook, often making recipes he picks up from watching Julia Child on his kitchen counter television.
+He is well read, often quoting poetry in everyday conversation, and is an excellent cook, often making recipes he picks up from watching Julia Child on his kitchen counter television.

 Spenser lives in Boston and drives distinctive cars.
-His first is a mildly-worn out, ivy green '66 Ford Mustang, which is destroyed at the beginning of the second season.
-It is succeeded by a new 1987 Mustang 5.0 GT which, nine episodes later, is traded for a perfectly restored 1966 Mustang GT which gets banged up over the remaining run of the show.
+His first is a mildly worn-out, dark ivy green 1966 Ford Mustang, with back centered chrome wheels, which is destroyed at the beginning of the second season episode "The Long Hunt".
+It is succeeded by a new 1987 Mustang 5.0 GT which, nine episodes later in "Mary Hamilton", is traded for a perfectly restored dark ivy green 1966 Mustang with Keystone Mags which gets banged up over the remaining run of the show.
 In the TV films, he drives a red Ford Probe in the first two, then switches to a burgundy red 1967 Ford Mustang fastback for the final two films.

 Spenser carries a Beretta 9mm pistol and acknowledges being a Vietnam War veteran in the series' pilot episode.
 Spenser was also a former member of the Boston police force and occasionally cooperates with the BPD in the series.

-In "Children of the Tempest Storm", Ms. Silverman reveals that she is pregnant with Spenser's child.
+In "Children of a Tempest Storm", Susan Silverman (Barbara Stock) reveals that she is pregnant with Spenser's child.
 The word abortion comes up when talking with her doctor, and is discussed throughout the episode, though often not using the word.
 Susan and Spenser discuss the issue and are at odds over the moral dilemma.
 Spenser, a Catholic, does not know if he can stay with Susan, though he loves her deeply, if she aborts.
 He believes it is only for her convenience that she would choose abortion.
 In the end, she has the abortion, and he brings her flowers.
 They silently affirm that the relationship will continue.
-After Susan leaves the show, ADA Rita Fiore becomes Spenser's love interest during the second season.
+After Stock left the show, ADA Rita Fiori (Carolyn McCormick) becomes Spenser's love interest during the second season.

-After his apartment goes up in flames at the start of the second episode, Spenser moves into a "firehouse", given to him by grateful local firefighters for saving the life of a firefighter at his apartment building.
+After his apartment goes up in flames in "No Room at the Inn", Spenser moves into a "firehouse", given to him by grateful local firefighters for saving the life of a firefighter at his apartment building.
 It is situated on the corner of River Street, near Mt.
 Vernon Square and Beacon Hill.
 In the second season, the Fire Department takes the station back and Spenser moves to a small top floor apartment in Charlestown, near the old Boston Navy Yard which he now uses as his office.
+The third season finds him in the same apartment and with Susan again, upon her unexpected return.